xynthe/synthetix-utility/README.md

-# synthetix-utility
+# xynthe-utility
-Utility smart contracts to be used with the Synthetix dApps
+Utility smart contracts to be used with the Xynthe dApps